zkutasi/homelab/security/secret-management/README.md

 # Secret management

-Handling secrets centrally and securely is very important to keep them safe and private/encripted.
+Handling secrets centrally and securely is very important to keep them safe and private/encrypted.

 ## Requirements

-- Free and Open source, preferrably 0$ cost
+- Free and Open source, preferably 0$ cost
 - Ability to handle many secrets
   - Ansible inventories: whole or parts of it (IPs, keys, passwords)
   - Terraform tfstate and tfvars